PermutaTriangle/Tilings/README.rst

                               Requirement 0:
                               0: (0, 0)

-The same underlying principal corresponds to avoiding or containing any set of gridded permutations.
+The same underlying principle corresponds to avoiding or containing any set of gridded permutations.
 There are many different variations of this strategy used throughout our ``StrategyPacks``.